Introduction

 Canon takes a methodical, incremental approach:

-- Scan your devices to index files and compute content hashes
+- Scan directories to index files and compute content hashes

 - Enrich with metadata extracted by external tools (EXIF, file types, etc.)

-- Discover what you have using filters and queries
+- Explore what you have using filters and queries

 - Archive selected files to a canonical location, at your own pace

 Each step is revisitable.
-You can scan new sources, add more metadata, refine your queries, and archive in small batches.
+You can scan new drives, add more metadata, refine your queries, and archive in small batches.
 Canon tracks what’s already archived, so you always know your progress.

 Key Features

-- Content-based deduplication: Files are identified by their hash, not location
+- Content-based deduplication: Files are identified by their content hash, not by name or location — the same photo in three backup folders is recognized as one thing

 Ready to get started?
 See Setup and Getting Started.